Generation P (film): Marketing

+Reception

+Box office

+Generation P was #3 in the Russian Box Office after the first weekend with a total of $2,094,414 (Russia)on 527 screens.
+The film went on to gross about $4.7M in CIS and became the highest grossing Russian film of spring-summer 2011.

+Critical response

 Generation P has an approval rating of 75% on review aggregator website Rotten Tomatoes, based on 12 reviews, and an average rating of 6.60/10.
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 7 critics, indicating "generally favorable reviews".

 Huffington Post: “This is the 2001: A Space Odyssey for our time."

 “Virtually indescribable, visually awe-inspiring and philosophically rich, Generation P is a magnificent, surreal social satire… exhibits a stylistic genius equal to a Gilliam or Fincher in the process.”

 Wall Street Journal: "...One of the year's true cinematic sleepers...a cultural firebomb."

 New York Times: “... brave, head-spinning commentary on the potency of advertising and the seduction of the soul... a delirious celebration of sloganeering and spin.”